E40: Research Misconduct

 Deciding Official will make the final determination whether to accept the investigation report, its findings, and the recommended institutional actions.
 The Provost is the deciding official for cases where the respondent is not a HSC employee.
 The Chancellor for Health Sciences is the deciding official for cases where the respondent is a HSC employee.

 Conflict of Interest.
 All officials or officially appointed participants in an investigation, appeal, or decision must be able to participate in a completely disinterested frame of mind.
-A conflict of interest exists if an individual who would participate as an institutional representative or appointee in an investigatory process, an appellate process, or a decision-making process also has a relationship with a complainant or respondent that could be seen as a source of bias.
+A conflict of interest exists if an individual who would participate as an institutional representative or appointee in an investigatory process, an appellate process, or a decision-making process also has a relationship with a complainant, respondent, or witness that could be seen as a source of bias.
 Potential relationships and/or circumstances that could create a conflict of interest include:

-- Being or having been in a teacher-learner, mentor-mentee, or similar relationship with either complainant or respondent;
+- Being or having been in a teacher-learner, mentor-mentee, or similar relationship with either a complainant or respondent;

 - Being involved in any unrelated E40 Research Misconduct process or investigation;